mobizt/FirebaseClient/README.md

 When you define `DefaultNetwork` with no parameter, the WiFi reconnection will be enabled.

-> [!NOTE]
-> When the WiFi was manage for connection and reconnection by user code or third party library, the `<reconnect_option>` parameter should be assign with `false` to avoid the WiFi connection/reconnection interferences.

 > [!CAUTION]
-> If you are using third-party library to control your WiFi connection/reconnection e.g. WiFiManager or your code to do so,
+> When the WiFi was manage for connection and reconnection by user code or third party library e.g. WiFiManager,
-> You have to set the parameter, `<reconnect_option>` to false in the `DefaultNetwork` class constructor otherwise you cannot re-connect to the WiFi.
+> you have to set the parameter, `<reconnect_option>` to false in the `DefaultNetwork` class constructor otherwise you are unable to  re-connect to the WiFi due to interferences operations.

+> [!CAUTION]
+> If you are using ESP32 device, and `<reconnect_option>` was enabled.
+The bugs in outdated ESP32 Core WiFi will cause the unknown network connection issue when library is trying to reconnect your WiFi using `WiFi.reconnect()`.
+> You have to update the ESP32 Arduino Core SDK to latest version or at least v2.x.x.

 - `DefaultWiFiNetwork`